bjma/algorithms/greedy_algorithms/interval_scheduling/interval_scheduling.md

 # Interval Scheduling
 Hi!
 If you came here, you were probably looking for notes on interval scheduling.

-I provided a pretty simple explanation on the `greedy_algorithms.md` file in the previous directory.
+I provided a pretty simple explanation on the `README.md` for  the`./greedy_algorithms` directory.

 However, I will be providing code for interval scheduling.
 Check out `interval_scheduling.py`!